KILTprotocol/kilt-workshop-101/ctype.md

 Create a new file `ctype.json`.

-Paste the following content in `ctype.json`:
+Open it and paste the following:

 ```json
 {